nelsongt/mfiaDLTS/README.md

 #### ProcessData

 After CDLTS_Main.m has collected all .iso files, take the generated data folder and move it from AcquireData to ProcessData.
 Then, open Transient_To_CDLTS.m and point the data folder to the folder that you just moved.
-It will go into that folder and process all the .iso files to generate a spectra.
+It will go into that folder and process all the .iso files to generate a spectrum.

 There are many complicated options in this file, such as choice of weighting function, that can be used by experts to tailor their processing.
-By default, the shifted exponential weighting function is used with rate windows from 20 Hz to 2000 Hz.
+By default, the rectangular (lock-in) weighting function is used with emission rate constants from 20 Hz to 2000 Hz.

 To extract the DLTS parameters, the matlab data cursor can be used on the plotted spectra to find the peaks.
 These peaks should be used to generate an Arrhenius plot.
 There is primitive support for doing this automatically, but it currently does not work well.
 You will have to generate most Arrhenius plots manually.
 This process can be understood by reading DLTSBackground.pdf.